harmonydata/harmonydata.github.io/content/en/blog/data-harmonisation.md

 4. **Governmental and Public Policy Analysis**: Governments need to harmonise data across various departments (such as health, education, and transportation) to make [informed policy decisions](/data-harmonisation/data-harmonisation-in-public-sector/).
 Disparate data systems between local, regional, and national levels make it difficult to assess the overall situation and implement effective policies.

-5. **Financial Markets and Economic Research**: Investors and economists analyze data from different markets and economies.
+5. **Financial Markets and Economic Research**: Investors and economists analyse data from different markets and economies.
 Discrepancies in financial reporting standards, currency values, and economic indicators can lead to misunderstandings and poor decision-making.
 Harmonised data enables better comparison and understanding of global economic trends.

 6. **Technology and Data Science**: With the growing field of big data and AI, harmonised data is fundamental for training machine learning models.
 Diverse data sources must be standardized to ensure that these models are accurate and unbiased.